kadircosar/road_sign_detect_opencv/README.md

-# Road sign detector and classifier with Opencv
+# Road sign detector and classifier
 İn this project we will detect and classify the signs below by using opencv.